How the cat on the three legged stool beats the advert

 The cat’s four legs are the four stories you’re going to tell – this season, or this year, or for the foreseeable future.

-The three legs of the stool represent your integrated content, social media and PR strategy.
+The three legs of the stool represent your integrated content, digital strategy and physical marketing.
+More on those to come.

 Clearly it all starts with the cat.
 It needs to be well defined and, like all good cats, know it is beautifully formed.
 If your cat is, like the Cheshire cat, only vaguely outlined, we can help you bring it into focus.